 In the last round of bargaining, QUFA and the other employee unions agreed to work with Queen’s administration to make the QPP sustainable.
 There are 3 possible steps in the plan we agreed to:

-1. Explore starting a University Sector JSPP – the USPP explained above;
+1. Explore starting a University Sector JSPP – the JSPP explained above;

 2. Explore joining an existing JSPP;